 Katrina has quickly become an international event and with that comes another dialogue.
 One from the outside free of patriotism, bias or fear.
-The BBC creates a new picture of the American dream from one broadcasters perspective.
+The BBC creates a new picture of the American dream from

 The only difference between the chaos of New Orleans and a Third World disaster operation, he said, was that a foreign dictator would have responded better.